stinefm/relsad/docs/source/theory/bfs.rst

 Backward sweep
 ..............

 In the backward sweep, the active and reactive power over the system lines is calculated.
-The active and reactive power over line \text{l} for iteration \text{k}, :math:`P_{l}` and :math:`Q_{l}` respectively, is calculated by adding the accumulated active and reactive load, :math:`P_{l}^{'}` and :math:`Q_{l}^{'}` respectively, at the downstream buses and the accumulated active and reactive power losses, :math:`P_{l}^{*}`  and :math:`Q_{l}^{*}` respectively, over the downstream lines including the power loss over line \text{l} and the load at the current bus
+The active and reactive power over line *l* for iteration *k*, :math:`P_{l}` and :math:`Q_{l}` respectively, is calculated by adding the accumulated active and reactive load, :math:`P_{l}^{'}` and :math:`Q_{l}^{'}` respectively, at the downstream buses and the accumulated active and reactive power losses, :math:`P_{l}^{*}`  and :math:`Q_{l}^{*}` respectively, over the downstream lines including the power loss over line *l* and the load at the current bus

 .. math::
     :label: eq:PowerA